jzemmels/translationTelephone/README.md

 # translationTelephone
-A game of telephone with automatic language translations
+A game of telephone using the [Argos Translate](https://github.com/argosopentech/argos-translate) language translation python library.